an1ndra/ev-madhyam/README.md

-# EV Madhyam β
+# EV Madhyam (under developement)
 ### About

-is a public API for EV charging locations and new EV models in India.
+It privide public API for EV charging locations and new EV models in India.
 This GitHub repo provides developers with access to a comprehensive database for integration into their apps.
 It helps users find nearby charging stations, check charging port availability and stay updated on new EV models in India.

 ### Documentation